 - Less essential but still very useful is data to help make specific decisions.
 Without this information the company might make a different (and probably worse) decision about something, but a decision could still be made.
-For example, before deciding whether to invest in online chat for customer service it's helpful to have some data about whether customers will actually use it.
+For example, before deciding whether to invest in online chat for customer service it's good to know whether customers will actually use it.

 - Data to validate a decision that's already been made may seem useless, since the data won't change the decision.
-But in a well-run organization, it can be valuable to take the time and effort to review whether specific decisions turned out in hindsight to be the right thing to do.
-Ideally this will lead to self-reflection and better decision-making in the future, though in practice most organizations aren't very good at this kind of follow-through.
+But in a well-run organization it can be valuable to review whether specific decisions turned out to be the right thing to do.
+Ideally this will lead to self-reflection and better decision-making, though in practice most organizations aren't very good at this kind of follow-through.

 - Data that might be useful someday is the most useless category, since in practice "someday" rarely arrives.
 Information that's "nice to have" but doesn't drive any business activity or decision-making is probably information you can do without.